venkatanathen/cloudformation-mesos/README.md

 Mesos servers are launched from public AMIs running Ubuntu 14.04 LTS and pre-loaded with Docker, Runit, and Mesos.
 If you wish to use your own image, simply modify `RegionMap` in `mesos.json`.

 Marathon is run on the masters via a Docker image specified as a Parameter.
 You can use the default or provide your own.

+Chronos is run on the masters via a Docker image specified as a Parameter.
+You can use the default or provide your own.

 To adjust cluster capacity, simply increment or decrement the slave auto scaling group.
 You can do the same for the masters.
 Node addition/removal should be handled transparently by Mesos.